neilbalch/SimplePythonTutorial/README.md

 # Python-Tutorial-Calculator
-Python Tutorial: Making a simple command line calculator Assumes the user does not know anything about programming in python.
+Python Tutorial: Making a simple command line calculator. *_Assumes no knowledge of programming in python._*

 ## Simple Calculator